charlielobster/CUDA_NekRS/README.md

     sudo dpkg -i cuda-keyring_1.1-1_all.deb
     sudo apt update

-Next, if you have a Driver Version < v13.0, just type:
+If you have a Driver Version < v13.0, just type:

     sudo apt install cuda-toolkit

 The NekRS codebase targets the compute-70 (CUDA Version 7.0) architecture in some sections.
-We need a CUDA Toolkit under Version 13.0 to successfully build to that target with minimal changes.
+So, we need a CUDA Toolkit under Version 13.0 to successfully build to that target with minimal changes to the code.

-So if your Driver Version >= v13.0, do this instead:
+So, all that means is that if your CUDA Version >= v13.0, do this instead:

     sudo apt install cuda-toolkit-12-8